Pamela J. Fink

 As of 2019 Fink became a Distinguished Fellow of the American Association of Immunologists and received the AAI Lifetime Achievement Award "In recognition of a remarkable career of scientific achievement and contributions to AAI and the field of immunology".

 Early life and education

 Pamela Fink was born in Dodge City, Kansas and grew up in Kansas City where she attended public schools and studied ballet.
 Eventually giving up ballet for science, Fink graduated from Indiana University with a B.S.
 While at Indiana University she worked with John Richardson in the Department of Chemistry, studying genetics and operon control in bacteriophage λ.

-Fink then attended Massachusetts Institute of Technology, receiving her her Ph.D. in Biology in 1981.
+Fink then attended Massachusetts Institute of Technology, receiving her Ph.D. in Biology in 1981.
 She did her Ph.D. work with Michael J. Bevan, working on T cells and their recognition of antigens.

 Career

 Fink held postdoctoral positions at Stanford University School of Medicine with Irving Weissman and the University of California, San Diego with Stephen Hedrick.
 She next worked with Per Peterson at Scripps Clinic and Research Foundation for two years.
 In 1985 she and Michael J. Bevan were married.

 In 1990, Fink joined the University of Washington, where she remained until her retirement from the department of immunology in January 2019.